rmouritzen-splunk/ocsf-schema-compiler/README.md

 make tests
 ```

-This project use [Black](https://black.readthedocs.io/) for code formatting, and [Ruff](https://docs.astral.sh/ruff/) for linting.
-These tools require a virtual environment with `black` and `ruff` installed.
-With the virtual environment activated, these can be run with the `Makefile` target `lint`.
-The Black formatter is run in `--check` mode when linting.
+This project uses [Ruff](https://docs.astral.sh/ruff/) for linting and code formatting.
+Ruff's formatting is very similar to Black with some minor differences (improvements, in my opinion).
+This requires a virtual environment with both installed.
+With the virtual environment activated the linting and formatting can be run with the `Makefile` target `lint`.

 This project's `.gitignore` assumes the virtual environment is at `.venv`.